nscaledev/uni-specifications/specifications/api/resource-metdata.md

 #### Unique Identifier

-The resource ID maps to a Kubernetes name, so will still be governed by DNS labels, but also critically compatible with HTTP path segments for use as IDs.
+The resource ID is a UUIDv4 (i.e. random) string.
+As this directly maps to a Kubernetes resource name, it MUST be compatible with DNS labels.
-The proposal is to use Kubernetes name generation to inject 5 characters of entropy into resource names, and prefix them with the resource type.

-Because of this, the requirement of namespaces is lifted, e.g. organizations don't need a namespace to separate projects from another organization.
-The logical separation that namespaces gives us is still relevant however, in that we can use namespaces to limit scope in a far safer way than using labels alone.
+As such it MUST start with a character.

 #### Resource Name

-This is a free-form Unicode string that doesn't have any of the limitations of a DNS label, it can include spaces, punctuation and even i18n.
+This is a string that is attached to a resource as a label, for index performance.

-We do sacrifice the simplicity of having Kubernetes names detect conflicts.
-Clients *should* check this before hand anyway to provide real time feedback, however we will now need to build explicit checks into the API endpoints too.

-Storing resource names as labels does allow us to lookup, at the API level, a named resource, but the preference will be to perform discovery via a GET operation against the resource collection endpoint, and other operations against the individual resource endpoint using an ID derived from the initial GET.

 Using labels limits the character set to that defined [by Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
 Annotations on the other hand allow arbitrary text (e.g. it was used for a long time to store JSON for `kubectl apply`).